kevinchannon/wite/README.md

 ## Installation
 Wite is header only, so you can do something as simple as downloading the code and copying the "wite" directory into your source tree.
 The preferred way to consume Wite is _via_ CMake's FetchContent.
 You can find an example project that does this in the [wite-cmake-example](https://github.com/kevinchannon/wite-cmake-example) repository

-## Macros
+## Building
+Wite is header only, so there's no "building" of Wite by itself.
+The relevant bits will get built when you `#include` them in your files and then build your own project.

 Some of the features of Wite are tunable by the user at compilation time.
-For a list of the macros that you can define as command-line parameters to the compiler, see the Compiler Macros section at the end of this readme.
+For a list of the macros that you can define as command-line parameters to the compiler, see the [Compiler Macros](https://github.com/kevinchannon/wite#Compiler-Macros) section at the end of this readme.

+## Get Started
+Once downloaded, or however you installed things, then you should be able to just `#include` the bit you want to use and get going.
+If you don't know which bit you want, then just `#include <wite/wite.hpp>` and you'll get everything.

+Everything in Wite is in the `wite` namespace, and the various sub-parts are in their own sub-namespaces within this.
+So, the string stuff is all in `wite::string` and the maths stuff is all in `wite::maths`, and so on.

 # Collections
 ### `stack_vector`